Skip to main content

 How Causely Works

 Causely uses a model-driven reasoning engine to continuously infer root causes for symptoms observed in production, without requiring full telemetry ingestion.
-It works alongside your existing observability stack, interpreting the meaning behind the metrics, logs, and traces those tools surface, rather than replacing them.
+It works alongside your existing telemetry sources, interpreting the meaning behind the metrics, logs, and traces they provide, rather than replacing them.

 How the Causal Engine Works

 At the core of Causely is a probabilistic reasoning engine that maps symptoms to root causes using domain-specific models and dynamic system knowledge.
-The engine is composed of five interdependent components.
+It maintains three core data structures—the Topology Graph, the Causality Graph (with its Codebook), and the Attribute Dependency Graph—and uses them for analysis.
+The engine is composed of six interdependent components, described below.

-Causely’s ontology is composed of two foundational models: the Causal Model and the Attribute Dependency Model.
-Together, they define the entities, behaviors, and failure modes in your environment, forming the semantic backbone of the causal reasoning engine.
+The engine’s ontology is the formal model of entities, behaviors, and failure modes used for inference.
+It is composed of two foundational models: the Causal Model and the Attribute Dependency Model.
+Together, they define what root causes and symptoms exist and how they relate, forming the semantic backbone of the causal reasoning engine.

 • Covers a broad range of entities, including applications, databases, caches, messaging systems, load balancers, DNS, compute, and storage.